-The background risk of major birth defects and miscarriage for the indicated population is unknown.
+The estimated background risk of major birth defects and miscarriage for the indicated population is unknown.
+All pregnancies have a risk of birth defect, loss, or other adverse outcomes.
 In the U.S. general population, the estimated background risk of major birth defects and miscarriage in clinically recognized pregnancies is 2-4% and 15-20%, respectively.